ezsystems/commerce-documentation/docs/guide/catalog/catalog_cookbook/setting_up_variants_from_external_source.md

 !!! tip

-    It is good practice to define a configuration which method should be used depending on e.g. the class identifier (Content Type).
+    It is good practice to configure which method should be used depending on e.g. the class identifier (Content Type).
     This is the default configuration:

     ```